The Architecture of Agency Volume 5 Sapientism

 Taking the Animal Evidence Seriously

-The honest test of this line is the animal case, and I want to meet it at its strongest rather than its weakest, because the strong version is genuinely impressive and a serious view has to survive it.
+The animal case is the strongest test of this line because its strong version is formidable and a serious view has to survive it.

 The Threshold Is a Door, Not a Wall

-Because agency is a phase transition, the boundary is crossable — and this is where substrate-neutrality does its second job.
+Because the framework treats sovereignty as a threshold, the boundary is crossable — and this is where substrate-neutrality does its second job.
 Nothing in the account is speciesist, because nothing in it appeals to species.
-A system becomes an agent, full stop, when it can represent mutually exclusive futures, embed a stable self within them, evaluate those futures as authored options, and revise its preferences accordingly.
+A system qualifies as a sovereign agent when it can represent mutually exclusive futures, embed a stable self within them, evaluate those futures as authored options, and revise its preferences accordingly.
 Whatever meets that specification is sovereign, whatever it is made of and wherever it came from.

 What the Threshold Governs — and What It Does Not